 San Miguel: Fifty-five miles from Ventura, this island is home to five different seal species.
 Check out Point Bennett where at one time, 30,000 may haul out at once.

 Nearby hotels are located in Ventura.
-The Bella Maggiore Inn offers 28 affordable rooms ranging from $75-$125 per night.
-The Inn on the Beach is a great stay for $129-$195 a night.
+The Bella Maggiore Inn offers 28 affordable rooms.
+The Inn on the Beach is also a great stay.
 For those looking for a unique stay try La Mer European Bed & Breakfast.
-It holds six units for $115-$235 per night.

 Areas of Interest Outside the Park